quickbrownfox319/quickbrownfox319.github.io/_posts/2023-08-12-reverse-engineering-thermostat.md

 title: "Exploring a Smart Thermostat"
 ---

-# Initial Reconnaissance

-I was doing some tidying up and stumbled upon this Honeywell "smart" thermostat that never got installed.
+I was doing some tidying up and stumbled upon this "smart" thermostat that never got installed, and decided to take a poke at it.

 Basically, you connect it to your home's heating/cooling system where it provides a user interface via its touch display.
 You can additionally connect it to your home wifi network for remote access capabilities through the Resideo [Total Connect Comfort app](https://play.google.com/store/apps/details?id=com.honeywell.mobile.android.totalComfort&hl=en_US&gl=US).

 As for why it's Resideo and not Honeywell, it seems like Resideo spun off from Honeywell back in 2018 and handles all of the connected home climate control and security aspects for Honeywell.

-## Physical Inspection
+# Initial Reconnaissance

 Front
 ![Outer chassis front](/images/20230812/outer-front.JPG)